LJMU-JackMallo/LJMU-JackMallo/README.md

 ### Cold Frame

-[Cold Frame](...) - The goal of this project is to build a self sustaining cold frame which utilises various sensors and an esp-32, and making changes to environment with various actuators depending on sensor readings to maintain a specified environment.
+[Cold Frame(Pending 2024)](...) - The goal of this project is to build a self sustaining cold frame which utilises various sensors and an esp-32, and making changes to environment with various actuators depending on sensor readings to maintain a specified environment.

 ### Bus Tracker

-[Bus Tracker](...) - This project is ran on an esp-32 and displays the next bus at my local bus stop on an adafruits display.
+[Bus Tracker(Pending 2024)](...) - This project is ran on an esp-32 and displays the next bus at my local bus stop on an adafruits display.